-Diversity Football Festival
+Diversity Football Festival 2nd Year Running

-The BAME Football Forum (BFF) have launched their inaugural ‘Non-League Diversity Football Event’ for non-league clubs playing in the football pyramid system, that are leading the way for Black, Asian and other minority ethnic groups in terms of playing, managing, coaching, volunteering and operationally running clubs.
+For the second consecutive year, the BAME Football Forum have bought Non-League football clubs together to celebrate diversity and the success of non-league clubs that are leading the way for Black and South Asian communities in terms of playing, managing, coaching, volunteering and operationally running clubs.

 The event is used as a pre-season tournament with prominent BAME clubs that play Semi Professional in the National non-league structure.
 The event will take place on Saturday 2nd July at the University of Leicester playing fields on Stoughton Drive, Leicester, and will be attended by Football Governing bodies, Ex-professionals, Semi-professionals, and communities from across the Country.